China jails Canadian tycoon for 13 years for finance crimes | Law-Order

 Hong Kong police investigated Xiao's disappearance and said he crossed the border into the mainland.
 An advertisement in the Ming Pao newspaper in Xiao's name the same week denied he was taken against his will.

-At the time of his disappearance, Xiao was worth nearly $6 billion, making him China's 32nd wealthiest person, according to the Hurun Report, which follows the country's wealth.
+At the time of his disappearance, Xiao was worth nearly USD 6 billion, making him China's 32nd wealthiest person, according to the Hurun Report, which follows the country's wealthy.

 In 2020, regulators seized nine companies controlled by Xiao.

-A retired bank regulator, Xue Jining, admitted taking 400 million yuan ($62 million) in bribes in a corruption case linked to Baoshang Bank Ltd. in the northern region of Inner Mongolia, which regulators seized from Tomorrow in 2019.
+A retired bank regulator, Xue Jining, admitted taking 400 million yuan (USD 62 million) in bribes in a corruption case linked to Baoshang Bank Ltd. in the northern region of Inner Mongolia, which regulators seized from Tomorrow in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)